Frequently Asked Questions

 - Project ALERT includes 11 lessons for 7th grade students and 3 lessons for 8th grade students.

-- Teacher training, materials, and support are provided for free on-line and the curriculum can be delivered by any certified teacher.
+- Teacher training, materials, and support are provided on-line and the curriculum can be delivered by any certified teacher.

 - Project ALERT is popular with teachers and students and is estimated to reach 21,000 middle school students each year.